-WOMS 199.
+- Schedule of Classes each semester will show the classes and the topics covered at that time.
+Course descriptions will be available in the Department office before the semester begins.
+3 units. - 199.
 Special Problems.
 Supervised individual research projects or directed reading specifically related to Women's Studies topics.
 Should be taken by students who can work on an individual basis.
-Prerequisite: WOMS 115 and instructor permission.
-1-3 units.
+Prerequisite: WOMS 115 and permission of the instructor.
+1-3 units. - 299.

-WOMS 299.
 Special Research Problems.
 Supervised research projects and directed study specifically related to Women's Studies and taken on an individual basis by Graduate students in the Special Major Graduate Program.
 1-3 units.